artefactual-sdps/enduro/docs/user-manual.md

 ## What is SDPS Enduro?

 Enduro is a tool that was developed to automate the processing of transfers in multiple Archivematica pipelines.
-It uses [Minio](https://min.io/) for object storage and [Temporal](https://temporal.io/) to manage the workflow.

-The a3m project is a streamlined version of Archivematica that is wholly focused on AIP creation.
-It does not have external dependencies, integration with access sytems, search capabilities, or a graphical interface.
-It was designed to reduce the bulk of Archivematica's extraneous functions for users operating at a large scale, who are more focused on throughput of digital objects for preservation.

-This version of Enduro uses a3m instead of Archivematica to preserve digital objects.
+This version of Enduro uses [a3m](https://github.com/artefactual-labs/a3m) instead of Archivematica to preserve digital objects, alongside [MinIO](https://min.io/) for object storage and [Temporal](https://temporal.io/) to manage the workflow.
 This combination of tools is intended to be lightweight, scalable, and easy to install.

+### Components

+#### MinIO

+[MinIO](https://min.io/) is a flexible, high performance object storage platform.
+Enduro uses MinIO as its storage back-end for both uploading submission information packages (SIPs) and storing archival information packages (AIPs).
+Material intended for preservation can be uploaded to MinIO either through the user interface or via command line using the [MinIO client](https://min.io/docs/minio/linux/reference/minio-mc.html).
+Any time new content is uploaded to a designated bucket in MinIO, a transfer is started in Enduro.

+#### Temporal

+[Temporal](https://temporal.io/) is responsible for orchestrating Enduro's workflows - that is, for kicking off tasks, managing them, and recording them as auditable events.
+It also manages retries and timeouts, resulting in a reliable platform that can process digital objects for preservation in a highly automated environment.

+#### a3m

+[a3m](https://github.com/artefactual-labs/a3m) is a streamlined version of [Archivematica](https://archivematica.org) that is wholly focused on AIP creation.
+It does not have external dependencies, integration with access systems, search capabilities, or a graphical interface.
+It was designed to reduce the bulk of Archivematica's extraneous functions for users operating at a large scale who are more focused on throughput of digital objects for preservation.

 ## Creating an AIP